NoLongerBreathedIn/vhdl-mmix/README.md

-This is a microcode implementation of MMIX.
+This is a microcode implementation of MMIX, in slightly-off VHDL.

 The following things have not been written:
 Virtual address translation caches